-People define an organization's character and capacity to perform, and achievements are only as strong as that organization's community.
-Colleges and universities can bolster the strength of their communities by offering benefits, wages, and other assistance that serve to respectfully and ethically compensate workers and by acting to protect and positively affect the wellbeing of the campus community.
-This section highlights student and employee wellness programs and employee compensation, satisfaction, health, and safety.
+An organization's character, capacity to perform and achievements are only as strong as that organization's community.
+Colleges and universities can bolster the strength of their communities by offering benefits, wages and other assistance that serve to respectfully and ethically compensate workers and by acting to protect and positively affect the wellbeing of the campus community.
+This section highlights student and employee wellness programs and employee compensation, satisfaction, health and safety.